larsreed/jsonschemadocs/README.md

 To create an HTML document documenting the schema, run a visitor like this

-java -jar jsondoc.jar HTML /path/to/input/myExtendedSchema.json -DembedUpToRows=1 > mySchema.html`
+java -jar jsonschemadocs.jar HTML /path/to/input/myExtendedSchema.json -DembedUpToRows=1 > mySchema.html`

 Sample output: